qbic-pipelines/rnadeseq/docs/usage.md

 ### `--round_DE`

-Integer indicating to how many decimals to round the DE results (default: no rounding).
+Integer indicating to how many decimals to round the DE results (default: -1, indicating no rounding).

 ### `--run_pathway_analysis`